-In total, we have 9 different incident clusters or types in our dataset, some of which occur much more/less often than others.
-In Table II, we show the correlation with respect to one variable of each four weather categories.
+In total, we now have nine different incident clusters in our dataset, some of which occur much more/less often than others.
+In Table III, we show the correlation with respect to one variable of each four weather categories.
 Looking at these correlations in detail, we can see that these are often in line with our expectations.
 For instance, high wind speed and rainfall obviously increase the number of incidents due to 'storm and water damage' (type 9) and decrease the likelihood of 'outside fires' occurring (type 1).